 In the spirit of collaboration, Miramontes and Mberwa’s artwork was titled “Our Vote Matters.”

 “It is heartening to me that we have so many passionate young student-artists who appreciate the importance of ‘Why Every Vote Matters,’” said Courtenay Dunn, public service director of the ABA Young Lawyers Division.
 “I am hopeful that we can all carry this theme on in continuing to educate our young people about the right to vote, and the importance of the right to vote, in this country.”

+The winners of the contest will receive prizes up to $750.
 Finalists were evaluated based on originality, creativity, quality and relevance to the contest theme.
-Kiena Cooks of James H. Bowen High School in Chicago was the runner-up in the single-entry category.

 The annual Law Day Contest is an opportunity for students to learn about the legal system.
-All U.S. students, grades 9 to 12, were eligible to submit an art piece on this year’s contest theme.
+All U.S. students, grades nine to 12, were eligible to submit an art piece on this year’s contest theme.

 Envisioned in 1957 by then-ABA President Charles S. Rhyne as a special national day of recognition, the first Law Day was established by President Dwight Eisenhower the following year.
 Congress issued a joint resolution in 1961 designating May 1 as the official day to celebrate the nation’s commitment to the rule of law.

 While Law Day is officially recognized on May 1, many civic groups and bar associations celebrate with a month of programs, presentations and events.

 About the Theme

 One of our most cherished national ideals, expressed eloquently by Abraham Lincoln, is “government of the people, by the people, for the people.”
 It is a principle enshrined in our Nation’s founding documents, from the Declaration of Independence’s assurance that governments derive their powers from the consent of the governed, to the opening three words of the Preamble to the U.S. Constitution, “We the People.”